araobp/unity-excavator/doc/BasicClassicalPhysics.md

 - Friction (excavator)
 - Brake
 - Collision
+- Torque, Moment of Inertia and Rotaional Energy
+- Solar system

 I have confirmed that all the Physics experiments on Unity follow the lows of Classical Physics.